-My brother and I both went to Ausra, as Kretinga was then known, starting in the early 1960s, later joined by our younger sister, who continued going into the 1970s, after we had grown older than the mandated cut-off.
-There was never any love lost in our goodbyes, watching our sister leave for camp, while we ate crumbs at home.
+My brother and I both went to Ausra, as Kretinga was then known, starting in the early 1960s, later joined by our younger sister, who continued going into the 1970s, after we had grown older than the age limit.
+When that happened there was no love lost in our goodbyes, watching our sister leave for camp, while we ate crumbs at home.

 Everybody who was going waited all year for the first day of stovykla, or camp, and two weeks later, when it was over, saying goodbye to fellow campers felt like summer was over, even though it was still only mid-July.
 We ran around in the woods like knockabouts, there were bonfires, and it was awesome to hang out with our friends.
 We would have traded any day in the real world for five minutes at summer camp.

 Founded in 1957, Ausra was a sports culture religious boy and girl runaround camp all wrapped up in a package deal on the southern shore of Lake Huron’s Georgian Bay.
 The camp was and still is on twenty-four acres of sand.
 The sand is bare-bones and fresh and gets into everything, your ears, shoes, pockets, sleeping bag, and toothbrush, on the first day and only drops out of sight after you get home.
 The trees surrounding our camp are what we disappeared into for two weeks, far from home.

 The drive from where we lived in Cleveland, Ohio, to the camp was longer then.
 The highways weren’t all highways like they are now.
 Some of them were just roads.
 My father had bought a Chevrolet Brookwood as soon as there were three of us, a blue and white station wagon that was twice as big and long as any sedan.
 The third-row seat faced backwards.
 We called it the way back window, playing the license plate game and cows on my side.